jitran/fargate-cdk-deployer/conf/README.md

 Refer to [vpcs.yml](vpcs.yml) for a detailed description of each setting.

-*Note: If you're deploying via the docker-compose (deploy\*.sh scripts), changes to this config file will require a rebuild of the docker container.*
+*Note: If you're deploying via the docker-compose (deploy\*.sh scripts), changes to this config file will require a rebuild of the cdk container.*

-## deploy/\<environment\>.yml
+## deploy/

+### deploy/cluster/\<env\>.yml

+Contains the VPC, load balancer ingress, and application port information for building a Shared ECS Cluster and Application Load balancer.

+This config file resides in the API repository under the deploy/cluster/ directory.

+Refer to [cluster.yml](examples/cluster.yml) for a detailed description of each setting.

+### deploy/fargate/\<env\>.yml

-Contains the deployment information:
+Contains the Fargate Container deployment information:
   * Container definitions
   * CPU, Memory, and VPC requirements
   * Log retention days